anpham6/squared-functions/README.md

       "credential": {
         "keyFilename": "./gcs.json" // Path to JSON credentials },
+      "admin": {
-      "publicRead": false, // New buckets (optional: Not supported OCI) "upload": {
+        "publicRead": false, // New buckets (optional: Not supported OCI) "emptyBucket": false // More convenient than using "overwrite" },
+      "upload": {
-        "active": true, // Implicity "publicRead: true" except when explicitly "publicRead: false" "publicRead": false // Uses ACL (optional: Not supported Azure and OCI) }
+        "active": true, // Implicity "publicRead: true" except when explicitly "publicRead: false" "publicRead": false // User with "admin" privileges (optional: Not supported Azure and OCI) }
     },
     {